 Submit the adjuster’s report and the fully completed Motor Accident Report Form together with all supporting documents as soon as possible.

-You are eligible to claim from the third party insurance company for `compensation for actual repair time’ (CART) and compensation of excess.
-For the actual repair time of your vehicle, this is based on the adjuster’s recommendation on the number of days required for your car to be repaired.
+You are eligible to claim from the third party insurance company for `Compensation for Assessed Repair Time’ (CART) and compensation of excess.
+For the assessed repair time of your vehicle, this is based on the adjuster’s recommendation on the number of days required for your car to be repaired.
 Insurance companies, at their own discretion, may allow an additional seven working days for any unforeseen or unavoidable delay.
 A standard scale of daily CART has been specified by the PIAM as follows:–

 Alternatively, you may also claim the cost of hiring a replacement vehicle of equivalent type and capacity for the recommended number of days of actual repair time as evidenced by a receipt from a licensed car rental company.